Caring for You

 Remember to take care of yourself - it's one of the best things you can do for your loved one.

 When you tend to your emotional and physical needs, you can give your best to the person you love.
-Read the Caregiver’s Bill of Rights to better understand why your needs remain so important.
+Co-survivors should read the Caregiver’s Bill of Rights to better understand why your needs remain so important.

 As you care for your loved one and yourself, be prepared to experience some strong emotions.
-Caregivers can feel sad, alone, even overwhelmed—but you can also experience tremendous rewards, discovering a sense of unity, common purpose and deeper connection with the one you love.
+Co-survivors can feel sad, alone, even overwhelmed—but you can also experience tremendous rewards, discovering a sense of unity, common purpose and deeper connection with the one you love.

 Lean on Us so She Can Lean on You